 It's an ancient tradition, words of wisdom passed down in short phrases from one generation to the next.
 The problem with this is that sometimes, things get switched around and the original meaning is lost.
 We often misquote famous phrases without even knowing it.
 In fact, do you know that the most famous misquote is from "Apollo 13"?

 Thankfully, we have the internet, where there is always someone there to fact-check you.
 These phrases look a little different when you get to see the whole picture.

 The full saying is actually, “The blood of the covenant is thicker than the water of the womb."
 Basically, it means exactly the opposite of what most people think.
 It refers to the idea that the bonds you choose to make can mean much more to you than the ones you were born into and don't have much of a say in.

 2. Curiosity killed the cat.

-This phrase continues: but satisfaction brought it back.
+This phrase continues: “but satisfaction brought it back."
 This makes sense, considering the whole idea that cats get nine lives.
-I often heard the first half when I was little and asking too many questions, but the full phrase suggest that there is no such thing as too many questions.
+I often heard the first half when I was little and asking too many questions, but the full phrase suggests that there is no such thing as too many questions.

 3. A jack of all trades is a master of none.